Karma’s Food Packages

 Delivering meals to poor and vulnerable people in Kathmandu

-The tourism industry has been hit hard in Nepal, which has resulted in a huge rise in the number of unemployed, homeless, and hungry in Kathmandu.
-Many businesses that depend fully or partly on the travel industry have collapsed and there are no government schemes in Nepal to support those left without jobs.
-Now thousands have no income and cannot pay rent or buy food, and, although the situation is different from the devasting earthquake in 2015, the country – especially Kathmandu – is on its knees once again.
+The tourism industry was hit hard in Nepal, which resulted in a huge rise in the number of unemployed, homeless, and hungry in Kathmandu.
+Many businesses that depend fully or partly on the travel industry collapsed and there was little to- no government schemes in Nepal to support those left without jobs.
+Thousands were left without income and unable to pay rent or buy food, and, although the situation is different from the devastating earthquake in 2015, the country – especially Kathmandu – was on its knees once again.

 Karma, one of our Exodus team in Nepal, owns a small bakery there.
-When tourism first halted, he was baking more than he sells and giving the surplus to those in need on the streets nearby.
-Our Community Kickstart Project is now supporting him to expand his inspiring efforts and to employ our local tour leaders in distributing packed meals.
-Each day, Karma and his family are baking bread and packing 50 food parcels, to be distributed by Exodus’ tour leaders to the needy and vulnerable across Kathmandu.
-By distributing dry food (bread, eggs, fruit) rather than a hot meal, these parcels can be taken by the recipients to be shared with others or eaten later.
+When tourism halted, he was baking more than he sells and giving the surplus to those in need on the streets nearby.
+Our Community Kickstart Project supported him to expand his inspiring efforts and to employ our local tour leaders in distributing packed meals.
+Each day, Karma and his family are baked bread and packed 50 food parcels, distributed by Exodus’ tour leaders to the needy and vulnerable across Kathmandu.
+By distributing dry food (bread, eggs, fruit) rather than a hot meal, these parcels were taken by the recipients to be shared with others or eaten later.

 “The food packages have given me and my family a purpose.
 I can keep busy knowing I am helping some of the poorest sections of society.
 I am proud I can help in a small way, especially helping feed the garbage workers who tirelessly throughout the pandemic have been keeping our streets clean for us.
 It has kept me in touch with Exodus and some of my local leaders as we have organised the logistics of the food packages.
 My children have helped making the paper bags so my whole family has been involved of which I am very proud.”– Karma Sherpa Lama, Exodus Operator in Nepal